 Meditative states are extremely helpful when scanning large areas as I go out of body and can travel quicker and identify things much faster than when doing it physically.
 Within just a few minutes, I was able to identify the different areas on the property that were contributing to the one significant issue.

-Between colonization and religious persecution, the individuals whose duty was to care for the energetic/physical state of the planet were annihilated and there numbers decimated to the point that the knowledge needed to teach others was lost.
-Thus constructs such as Wells now exist as extremely negative cesspools instead of just repositories waiting to be cleansed.
-When I locate a Well I make it a point to clear the Well as it provides a benefit to the entirety of the human plane, not just someone living there.
+Between colonization and religious persecution, the individuals whose duty was to care for the energetic/physical state of the planet were annihilated and their numbers decimated to the point that the knowledge needed to teach others was lost.
+Thus, constructs such as Wells now exist as extremely negative cesspools instead of just repositories waiting to be cleansed.
+When I locate a Well, I make it a point to clear the Well as it provides a benefit to the entirety of the human plane, not just someone living there.

 And before you ask it – yes, they exist everywhere.
 In cities, in the ocean, Wells are not dependent upon the physical state of the location and they are not living, thinking creatures that might care about the harm they cause.
 They are strictly a construct, made to facilitate energetic functions on the earth plane.
 If you have ever walked through neighborhoods or gone into buildings where the energy was particularly devastating, chances are that there is at least one Well in the area that is not functioning as it was designed.
 Thus, the Wells are infecting those who live around them with negativity instead of pulling the negativity away from them.
 Best to cleanse them right away.